Wheels for All Oxford provides cycling opportunities for adults (16+) and we aim to make it inclusive so it really is for ‘all’.

 We have a large fleet of bikes, from traditional two wheeled bicycles to four wheeled ride-alongs.
 Just bring along your enthusiasm.
 We’ve got the rest.

-Wheels for All – Oxford (The Club) was set up in 2012 with the assistance of the Cycling Projects – a national inclusive cycling charity.
+Wheels for All – Oxford (The Club) was set up in 2012 with the assistance of Cycling Projects Ltd – an inclusive cycling charity.
 It was run for several years by the Sports Disability department of the City Council.
 In 2018, this department became Active Oxfordshire – a charitable organisation promoting physical activity in Oxfordshire and in 2019; management and responsibility for the Club was transferred to Steve Unwin (one of the founding volunteers from 2012) and Jennifer Tait, a qualified Bikeability instructor and ride leader.

 Since 2019 the Club has been further developed.
 The sessions are now run weekly and participation has more than doubled.
 The club is run by a fantastic team of dedicated and energetic Session Leaders and Volunteers and supported generously by grants and donations.
 The Club was delighted to receive the Active Award of the Year at the 2019 Oxfordshire Sports Awards.